johnolaojo4/My_QR_code_component_solution/README.md

 ### What I learned

-I have learnt the use or padding to some extent but i intend to keep improving and building.
+I have learned the use of padding to some extent, but I intend to keep improving and building.